tiriltk/CONIC_Pathology_AI/README.md

 # Keep It Accurate and Robust: An Enhanced Nuclei Analysis Framework.

+# Team Pathology_AI in CONIC 2022!
+We win the first prize in the second task: Prediction of cellular composition, and the third prize in the first task: Nuclear segmentation and classification!

 This repository contains PyTorch code for the paper:
 Keep It Accurate and Robust: An Enhanced Nuclei Analysis Framework.